 Proposed changes for export approved premises

-The Ministry for Primary Industries (MPI) is seeking your feedback on proposed changes to the Animal Products (Export Approved Premises) Notice 2011.
-Full details of the proposed changes are in the consultation documents.
-They mainly concern export approved premises (EAPs) that process germplasm and live poultry for export with an official assurance.
+The Ministry for Primary Industries (MPI) sought feedback on proposed changes to the Animal Products (Export Approved Premises) Notice 2011.
+Full details of the proposed changes were in the consultation documents.
+They mainly concerned export approved premises (EAPs) that process germplasm and live poultry for export with an official assurance.

 - germplasm and live poultry EAPs must be associated with a veterinarian

 - germplasm and live poultry EAPs must have approved standard operating procedures

 - the Notice should enable the approval of germplasm and live poultry EAPs as compartments for the purposes of confirming 'disease-free status'.

 There were also further wording and formatting changes to other provisions in the Notice for clarification purposes.

 - Draft export approved premises notice [PDF, 584 KB]

 - Proposed amendment to requirements relating to export approved premises: Discussion document [PDF, 542 KB]